ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
 - Rounding: rounding mode applied to the sum of the inputs, always done to an integer when enabled.
 Possible values are "disabled" (displays $2$ decimals), "nearest", "floor" (closest smaller number), and "ceil" (closest bigger number)
   - If disabled, the number is displayed with 2 decimals of precision.
-Otherwise, it's displayed as an integer

 \begin{figure}[H]
     \centering